Jeppe High School for Girls

-Jeppe High School for Girls is a public English medium high school for girls situated in the suburb of Kensington in Johannesburg in the Gauteng province of South Africa, The school's address is 160 Roberts Ave, Kensington, Johannesburg, 2094, South Africa (on the corner of Roberts Avenue and Lynx Street).
-The school boasted a 100% matric pass rate in 2014.
+Jeppe High School for Girls is a public English language high school for girls in the suburb of Kensington in Johannesburg in the Gauteng province of South Africa.
+The school had a 100% matric pass rate in 2014.
 It was once part of the oldest public school in Johannesburg, Jeppe High School for Boys (known then as Jeppestown High School for Boys and Girls) until 1919, when a separate premises for the girls was built.
 The brother school is Jeppe High School for Boys.

 History

 The predecessor of the Jeppe Schools, was St. Michael's College.
 This was an Anglican private school on the corner of Commissioner and Crowns Street in Fairview.
 The initial number of learners when the school opened was 25.
 The headmaster of the school was Rev. H B Sidwell.
 His successor was Rev. George Perry, in 1891.

 The buildings of the college and the site on which its grounds lay were bought by the Witwatersrand Council for education, in 1896, as the school was struggling to function.
 The school was re-opened, in April 1897, by the council as Jeppestown Grammar School.
 15 boys enrolled into the school and the first headmaster of the school was Mr. H Hardwick.
 However, financial issues of the school forced the council to reduce its disbursement.
 As a result, Mr. Hardwick and the rest of the schools staff were given notice.
 On 1 October 1898, a group of Jeppestown parents bought the school from the council for £2,500.
 The staff had been replaced, but Mr. Hardwick remained the headmaster of the school.

 In 1899, the outbreak of the Anglo-Boer War forced the school to close down as the number of students slowly decreased.
 Mr. Harwick left in 1899, in September.

 The school re-opened, after the war, as Jeppestown High School for Girls and Boys.
 It was opened in the same building of the Grammar School, and was one of the first co-educational schools, opened by the Transvaal Education Department (T.E.D).
 The precise date of the re-opening is unknown. it is believed to be during the first quarter of the year 1902, as a letter sent to the Department of education by the school about the teachers being unwilling to teach under the conditions of the unfinished building as well as there not being enough space for the number of children, was sent on 9 April of that year.